makitso/custom-css/README.md

 </a>Installation
 </h3>

-<p>The common.css file contains style changes for standard webtrees themes.
+<p>The common.css file contains style changes for standard <a href="https://www.webtrees.net/" rel="nofollow">webtrees</a> themes.

 Style changes to webtrees 2.0 for all themes for github as of 14 August 2019
 </p>
 <p>
-There are two ways to use these style changes for webtrees.
+There are two ways to use these style changes for <a href="https://www.webtrees.net/" rel="nofollow">webtrees</a>.

 <ul>
 <li>Option 1 - If you only want these changes to apply to one theme then copy the "contents" of the
 	   common.css to the end of the specific style sheet, located in /public/css. </li>

-<li>Option 2 - Use the styles in common.css in all standard webtrees themes - Note only will work for 2.0 github updates as of 12 March 2019.</li>
+<li>Option 2 - Use the styles in common.css in all standard <a href="https://www.webtrees.net/" rel="nofollow">webtrees</a> themes - Note only will work for 2.0 github updates as of 12 March 2019.</li>

-<li>There are several steps necessary in order to use a common.css file in the 2.0 version of webtrees.
+<li>There are several steps necessary in order to use a common.css file in the 2.0 version of <a href="https://www.webtrees.net/" rel="nofollow">webtrees</a>.
            <ul>
            <li>Step 1 - copy this style sheet into folder /public/css </li>
            <li>Step 2 - Go to Control panel / All Modules and enable module CSS and JSS and then do a save </li>